tomcl/HowToUseGitTJWC/README.md

 |David local master | _D_ --> _C_ --> _B_ --> _A_ |
 |Eddie local master | _E_ --> _C_ --> _B_ --> _A_ |

-The first one of David and Eddie who Pushes to origin will succeed without problem.
+The first one of David and Eddie who Pushes will succeed without problem.
 For example after Eddie Push we have:

 | repo  |  commit history  |
 |-----|----:|